-Other professional development includes briefings and presentations to upskill the Board on new developments and topical issues, deep-dive workshops and guest speakers.
-We recommenced international Board study tours this year.
-These study tours are an excellent opportunity for the Board and management to gain insight from companies seeing similar challenges and opportunities as Contact.
+Other professional development includes briefings and presentations to upskill the Board on new developments and topical issues, deepdive workshops and guest speakers.
+The Board also undertakes international study tours, which are an excellent opportunity for the Board and management to gain insight from companies seeing similar challenges and opportunities as Contact.